Julio Carabias Salcedo: Second Spanish Republic (1931–36)

-If this could be done, the Bank would profit, and Carabias felt this profit should be shared with the state.
+If this could be done, the bank would profit, and Carabias felt this profit should be shared with the state.

-In June 1931 the Bank of France granted a credit of 6 million pounds in exchange for a guarantee of 5 million gold pounds deposited in London and another 6 million pounds that the Bank of Spain sent to Mont-de-Marsan.
+In June 1931, the Bank of France granted a credit of 6 million pounds in exchange for a guarantee of 5 million gold pounds deposited in London and another 6 million pounds that the Bank of Spain sent to Mont-de-Marsan.

-Relations between the Bank of Spain and the government eased when the gold standard was suspended in Great Britain on 21 September 1931 and the Spanish monetary authorities abandoned the policy of maintaining the peseta at all costs.
+Relations between the Bank of Spain and the government eased when the gold standard was suspended in Great Britain on 21 September 1931, and the Spanish monetary authorities abandoned the policy of maintaining the peseta at all costs.

-In fact, the peseta rose in value against the pound, although it continued to fall against other currencies.
+The peseta rose in value against the pound, although it continued to fall against other currencies.

-After Prieto left office Carabias served under Jaime Carner from 16 December 1931 and then Agustín Viñuales from 12 June 1933.
+After Prieto left office, Carabias served under Jaime Carner from 16 December 1931 and then Agustín Viñuales from 12 June 1933.

-In an interview in 1933 Carabias said that the situation of the Spanish currency in the international market was satisfactory.
+In an interview in 1933, Carabias said that the situation of the Spanish currency in the international market was satisfactory.

 He praised the results achieved by the Official Currency Trading Center in 1931 and 1932.

 Carabias left office in September 1933, replaced by Manuel Marraco Ramón.

-In 1936 Carabias was appointed President of the Consejo Superior Bancario.
+In 1936, Carabias was appointed president of the Consejo Superior Bancario.

-Carabias was deputy governor of the Bank of Spain during the Spanish Civil War.
+Carabias was a deputy governor of the Bank of Spain during the Spanish Civil War.

-On 14 September 1936 he and the Director General of the Treasury, Francisco Méndez Aspe, supervised transfer of about 560 tons of gold to the Cartagena naval base.
+On 14 September 1936, he and the Director General of the Treasury, Francisco Méndez Aspe, supervised the transfer of about 560 tons of gold to the Cartagena naval base.

-From there, on 25 October 1936, four Soviet merchant ships left with the gold for Odessa, from where it was taken to Moscow.
+From there, on 25 October 1936, four Soviet merchant ships left with the gold for Odessa from where it was taken to Moscow.

-From August to December 1938 Carabias, First Deputy Governor of the Bank of Spain, was acting Governor of the bank in the Republican zone.
+From August to December 1938, Carabias, the First Deputy Governor of the Bank of Spain, was acting as the governor of the bank in the Republican zone.

 He was awarded the Grand Cross of the Order of the Spanish Republic.

 Later career (1939–1963)

-After the Spanish Civil War Carabias was exiled.
+After the Spanish Civil War, Carabias was exiled.

-In November 1939 he travelled from New York to Mexico City, entering Mexico through Nuevo Laredo on 23 November 1939.
+In November 1939, he travelled from New York to Mexico City, entering Mexico through Nuevo Laredo on 23 November 1939.

-His occupation was given as Professor.
+His occupation was given as a professor.

-In March 1940 the Hispano-Mexican Cabinet of Industrial Studies (HISME: Cabinete Hispano-Mexicano de Estudios Industriales) was established to study industrial investment plans submitted by the Ministry of Economy.
+In March 1940, the Hispano-Mexican Cabinet of Industrial Studies (HISME: Cabinete Hispano-Mexicano de Estudios Industriales) was established to study the industrial investment plans submitted by the Ministry of Economy.

 Carabias became a member of this group of Spanish experts, which also included engineers, financiers and jurists.

 He was an adviser to Financiera Hispano-Mexicana, Mexico City, in 1942.

-In 1944 he was Assistant at the Superintendencia de Bancos, Santiago, Chile.
+In 1944, he was an assistant at the Superintendencia de Bancos, Santiago, Chile.

 He died in Santiago de Chile on May 11, 1963, where he is buried.